MaterializeInc/materialize/doc/user/content/sql/tail.md

 Field | Represents
 ------|-----------
 `timestamp` | Materialize's internal logical timestamp.
+This is guaranteed to never decrease from any previous timestamp.
 `diff` | Whether the record is an insert (`1`), delete (`-1`), or update (delete for old value, followed by insert of new value). column values | The row's columns' values, each as its own column.